-the gain is at least a factor 2.5 and this justifies to reconsider in detail the physics potential of the SPL Super Beam.
+of the SPL Super Beam.
 Both the appearance and the disappearance channels are used.
-For the spectral analysis we use five bins of 200 MeV in the interval $0 < E{\nu} < 1$ GeV, adopting a Gaussian energy resolution with a constant width of 85 MeV to take into account the Fermi motion constraint in the energy reconstruction of QE events.
-As ultimate goal suggested in Ref.
-[15] a 2% systematical error is used as default both for signal and background, this would be achieved by a special care of the design of the close position.
+For the spectral analysis we use 10 bins of 100 MeV in the interval $0 < E{\nu} < 1$ GeV, applying the same migration matrices as for the βB to take into account properly the neutrino energy reconstruction.
+As ultimate goal suggested in Ref. [?] a 2% systematical error is used as default both for signal and background, this would be achieved by a special care of the design of the close position.
 However, we discuss also how a 5% systematical error affects the sensitivities.
-Using neutrino cross-sections on water from Ref.
-[32], the number of expected ν{μ} charged current is about 95 per kt yr.
-In Fig. 3 we compare the fluxes from the SPL to the one from the β B.
+Using neutrino cross-sections on water from Ref. [?], the number of expected ν{μ} charged current is about 98 per kt yr.
+In Fig. ?? we compare the fluxes from the SPL to the one from the β B.